 Appoint a contact and mentor

-Schools must appoint a main contact for the language assistant to help coordinate any administrative tasks and answer questions.
+Institutions must appoint a main contact for the language assistant to help coordinate any administrative tasks and answer questions.

-Host schools must also appoint a 'mentor teacher' to each assistant.
-The mentor will be responsible for welcoming the language assistant and helping with their integration into the school.
 We recommend that the mentor is a member of staff who will be working closely with the language assistant and is willing to take responsibility for supporting the assistant and completing any necessary paperwork.

 Offer the role